-Windows were added along the entire length of the great room to improve natural lighting and to take advantage of the views.
-The new wall of windows allows natural light to flood the kitchen making it feel bright and airy.
+Windows were added along the entire length of the kitchen to improve natural lighting and take advantage of the views.
+The new wall of windows allows light to flood the kitchen, making it feel bright and airy.

-A custom buffet with a lighted display case was designed in the dining area for serving food and drinks and provides both convenient and beautiful storage.
-The bead board inlay adds to the vintage feel of the farmhouse.
+In the dining area, a custom designed buffet with a lighted display case provides counter space for serving food and drinks, along with additional storage that is both convenient and beautiful.
+The beadboard inlay adds to the vintage feel of the farmhouse.

-Though this design meets all of the homeowners’ needs, they were surprised by its WOW!
-Factor!
+This design meets all of the homeowners’ needs, and they were delighted by its WOW Factor!